Home Compare AMT vs SPG

 American Tower vs Simon Property Group: Which Stock Looks Stronger in 2026?

 Simon Property holds the cleaner structural position, with the lead spread across profitability and valuation.
-American Tower does not offset that deficit through any equally strong structural edge elsewhere.
+American Tower still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 On the market side, Simon Property is in better shape — its trend is intact while American Tower's trend has broken down.
 That puts structure and market broadly in agreement — Simon Property's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.